This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GameDayPizza #CollectiveBias

 To celebrate my team in orange and blue, I hosted a football party at home.
 Here’s my number one tip for game day parties at home: keep it simple.
 Easy-to-prepare food, plastic and paper dishes, napkins, cups, and flatware, and simple decorations.
 I also bet for my team on trusted online betting sites only such as https://www.gaslandthemovie.com.

-My favorite part of football is actually the food.
+My favorite part of events like the Qatar World Cup, is actually the food.
 While my husband watches the game, I try to think of fun snacks I could prepare for us.
 For this party, I selected a few fresh items, a few frozen items, sweet and savory.

 I purchased two Red Baron pizzas from the frozen food section and PAGODA™ Cream Cheese Wontons.
 These were super-easy to heat according to the package directions and serve.
 Frozen foods like these are great, too, because you can purchase them several days in advance instead of stressing out last minute.